q335r49/microviche/README.md

 ####Tips
 - To resolve **labeling conflicts**, the case-insensitive alphabetically first title starting with <q>!</q> will be shown, eg, <q>txb:321: !aaaImportant</q>.
 On cursor-over, the rest will be shown in line number order.
 - **Terminal emulators** work better than gVim since the latter doesn't support mousing in map mode or automatic redrawing on window / font resize.
-[Cygwin](http://www.cygwin.com/) running [mintty](https://code.google.com/p/mintty/) is a great Windows setup.
+[Cygwin](http://www.cygwin.com/) (and the bundled  [mintty](https://code.google.com/p/mintty/) terminal emulator) is a great Windows setup.
 - To **disable scrollbinding**: <kbd>f10</kbd> <kbd>S</kbd>ettings→ <kbd>c</kbd>hange <q>autoexe</q> to <samp>se </samp>**<samp>no</samp>**<samp>scb nowrap</samp>→apply all
 - **Keyboard-free navigation** is possible: dragging to the topleft corner opens the map and clicking the topleft corner closes it.
 (Terminal emulator only; <samp>ttymouse</samp> must be set to <samp>sgr</samp> or <samp>xterm2</samp>.)
 - If you have an **inaccessible hotkey**, <samp>:call TxbKey('S')</samp> for <kbd>S</kbd>ettings.